natanfudge/fabric-docs/docs/Modding-Tutorials/setup.md

     * Make sure to set ''archives_base_name'' and ''maven_group'' to your preferred values.
     * Make sure to update the versions of Minecraft, the mappings and the loader - all of which can be queried through [[https://modmuss50.me/fabric.html|this website]] - to match the versions you wish to target.
     * Add any other dependencies you plan to use in ''build.gradle''.
-- Import the project to your IDE.
+- Import the build.gradle file to your IDE.
 Follow [[tutorial:vscode_setup|these instructions]] to import the project to Visual Studio Code.
-- Run the ''genSources'' Gradle task.
-If your IDE doesn't have Gradle integration, then run the following command in the terminal: ''./gradlew genSources''.
-- If you would like to have the IDE run configs you can run following commands:
+- For IntelliJ, press ''Add Configuration...'' and then select ''Minecraft Client'' and press ''OK''.
+For Eclipse, If you would like to have the IDE run configs you can run ''gradlew eclipse''.
-    * For IntelliJ IDEA: ''./gradlew idea''.
-    * For Eclipse: ''./gradlew eclipse''.
-    * If you use VS Code, configurations were generated at the step 3.
 - Happy modding!
 ```

+You can generate the Minecraft sources for reference (since IDEA already
+has a decompiler this is only useful for searching through the code) :
+Run the `genSources` Gradle task.
+If your IDE doesn't have Gradle
+integration, then run the following command in the terminal: `gradlew
+genSources` (or `.gradlew genSources` on Linux/MacOS).

 ## Getting started